Masterplan (Masterplan album)

 Masterplan is the German power metal band Masterplan's self-titled debut album, released in 2003 by AFM Records.
 The album received many good reviews and entered the charts at high positions.
 The album was voted album of the month in Sweden Rock Magazine, Rock Hard and Heavy, Oder Was?! in Germany and Metal Factory in Switzerland.
 The band received the "European Border Breakers Award" in 2004 from the European Commission, for the album sales around Europe.

 By the time their first full-length and self-titled CD was released in 2003, keyboard player Janne "Warman" Wirman was replaced by Axel Mackenrott.
 Wirman recorded some session keyboards for the album, but could not stay on as a full-time member due to his commitments to Children of Bodom.
-The main keyboard lines of the album were arranged and programmed by Grapow and Kusch.
+The main keyboard lines of the album were arranged and programmed by guitarist Roland Grapow and drummer Uli Kusch.
 Missing a proper bass player, Grapow recorded the bass parts, with some help from session bassist Jürgen Attig (Casanova).
+Grapow has since revealed that Helloween bassist Markus Grosskopf unwittingly played on the track "Into the Light", since Helloween had tried recording the track for The Dark Ride and the bass track from that session was used.
 Permanent bassist Jan-Sören Eckert joined shortly after the album's release.
 Despite not playing on the album, Mackenrott and Eckert both appear in the album sleeve.

-Michael Kiske, the former Helloween bandmate of guitarist Roland Grapow, duets on track "Heroes".
+Michael Kiske, the former Helloween bandmate of Roland Grapow, duets on the track "Heroes".